colmhaugh/spanish-point/README.md

 ## Deployment

   - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
+  - There is a table on the left of the screen, scroll down to the 2nd last option where you can select "Pages" option.
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://colmhaugh.github.io/spanish-point/
+## Making a Local Clone

+  - The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+  - On the top of the page there is a green button "Code".
+  - Press the button and To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
+  - Open Git Bash
+  - Change the current working directory to the location where you want the cloned directory to be made.
+  - Type git clone, and then paste the URL you copied in Step 3.
+  - Press Enter.
+Your local clone will be created.

 ## Credits